opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ---

 # Connecting multiple data sources
-Updated 2.11
-{: .label .label-purple }

 Learn how to enable the `data_source` setting in Dashboards; add credentials, data source connections, and index patterns; and combine visualizations in a single dashboard in this tutorial.

-## Modifying the YAML file settings for multiple data sources
+## Modify the YAML file settings for multiple data sources

 This tutorial uses a preconfigured data source and index pattern for which you aren’t required to configure settings.
 However, you have to enable the multiple data sources feature because it is disabled by default.